-Telemedicine Clinic (TMC), the teleradiology unit of European diagnostics group Unilabs, are reporting for the UK’s NHS Targeted Lung Health Checks (TLHC) in Doncaster using industry-leading artificial intelligence (AI) from Aidence.
+Telemedicine Clinic (TMC), the teleradiology unit of European diagnostics group Unilabs, is reporting for the UK’s National Health Service England (NHSE) Targeted Lung Health Checks (TLHC) in Doncaster using industry-leading artificial intelligence (AI) from Aidence.
 The service is in partnership with Alliance Medical and Doncaster Clinical Commissioning Group (CCG).

 The Doncaster Lung Health Check Programme is part of a wider UK screening pilot designed to rule out lung disease and detect cancer at a more treatable stage.
 Early lung cancer detection can massively increase a patient’s chance of survival.
 The Doncaster service was launched this week after the original 2019 plan was delayed due to covid-19.

 Veye Lung Nodules automatically detects, classifies, and tracks the growth of pulmonary nodules as small as 3 mm.
-The solution is CE-marked under the new EU Medical Device Regulation and used across Europe in routine practice and lung cancer screening.
+CE marked under the new Medical Device Regulation, Veye is deployed in routine practice and lung cancer screening across Europe.
 In the UK, Veye Lung Nodules is used in clinical practice in a variety of NHS hospitals.

 TMC’s UK Medical Director Gareth Davies said:

 “Finding cancer early is crucial to surviving it.
 The earlier the diagnosis, the better the outcome and more chance there is for recovery.
 TMC are delighted to have been chosen to support the project.
 Through utilising our UK and European network of qualified specialist radiologists, we are able to deliver, in conjunction with the best AI software, a service that will literally help to save lives.”

 Dr Jason Page, Clinical Director for the project, commented: